luiscoco/Csharp12_new_features/README.md

 **When to use Inline Arrays**:

-b) When you need fixed-size, performance-oriented buffers with safer semantics than unsafe fixed-size buffers.
+a) When you need fixed-size, performance-oriented buffers with safer semantics than unsafe fixed-size buffers.

-c) In high-performance scenarios (runtime internals, library development, game engines, mathematical computations).
+b) In high-performance scenarios (runtime internals, library development, game engines, mathematical computations).

 **Limitations & Considerations**: